 The best way to know for sure if you are a candidate for MAKOplasty is to schedule a consultation with an EmergeOrtho—Triangle Region Joint Replacement Specialist.
 Our board-certified, fellowship-trained surgeons are experts in diagnosing and treating many types of knee conditions and injuries utilizing advanced approaches.

-If you have been experiencing knee pain and swelling or joint pain, and everyday tasks are starting to affect your knee, we encourage you to schedule an appointment.
-Or, call us any time at (919) 220-5255.
+If you have been experiencing knee pain and swelling or joint pain, and everyday tasks are starting to affect your knee, we encourage you to self-schedule an appointment now Or, call us any time at (919) 220-5255.